Nandan29300/Banao_Django/README.md

 4. Access the application in your web browser at `http://localhost:8000`.

-5. After accessing 'http://localhost:8000' you can further go as per your changes made here's 'https://localhost:8000/users/signup/'.
+5. After accessing http://localhost:8000 you can further go as per your changes made in the urls.py 'https://localhost:8000/users/signup/'.

 ### Thank You, PythonAnywhere!